Women in Anglo-Saxon society: Wills

 Women had property rights and many landowners were women.
 They were able to bequeath land, as shown in numerous wills.
 Leaving property by means of a will was not restricted to kin; it could also be left to servants, religious figures, and churches.
 Documents of wills and charters show that women owned estates, by virtue of grant, will, or inheritance, and that they were seen roughly equal in the common life of the countryside.
 Evidence in these documents shows no preference to daughters or sons as heirs.
 Ceorl women and others of high rank were responsible for their homes.
 Some of the items that women would commonly receive via trust or inheritance were real property estates, slaves, livestock, household furnishings, clothing, jewels, and books.
 Items such as table clothes, bed sheets, and wall hangings were considered women's property because women made them.

-Health
+Health and medicine

 Anglo-Saxons had warnings for pregnant women, including avoiding foods that were too salty or sweet, pork, and other fatty foods.
 They were also told to abstain from strong alcohol and too much drink and to avoid travel on horseback.
 If a woman were to stop menstruating supposedly due to a lack of nutrients and was not pregnant, she was to take hot baths, drink hot herb teas, and dress warmly.